pdvnny/openstreetmaps-data/updates/extract_osm_data_by_city.md

 1. I downloaded the C program from the link above using --> `wget -O osmfilter.c http://m.m.i24.cc/osmfilter.c`
 2. I compiled the code using `gcc` --> `gcc -x c osmfilter.c -O3 -o osmfilter`
+3. I used the OSM Wiki page for this program ([`osmfilter` wiki](https://wiki.openstreetmap.org/wiki/Osmconvert) - also linked above) to figure out how to extract the data that I needed.
+    Example: `./osmfilter boston/boston.osm --keep-nodes= > boston/boston_nodes.osm` -- extracts the `<node>` XML
+   elements from the data.